DanTheServerMan/ansible/proxmox-roles/proxmox-install-packages/README.md

 proxmox-install-packages
 =========

-Created to automate the installation of packages on ProxMox in my homelab.
+Created to automate the installation of packages on ProxMox that are not included in the default installation.
+In my example, I prefer using vim as a text editor, so this script installs it.

 Requirements
 ------------

-A ProxMox installation with network connectivity to your device.
+- A ProxMox installation with network connectivity to your device.

-This role was developed targeting PVE 8.4.
+- This role was developed targeting PVE 8.4.

 Role Variables
 --------------